kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 While I was still developing my last website, I felt it getting slower with advancing development time.
 Each GraphQL query, each Markdown file, each image, each technology added increased the build times.

-To give you hard numbers: Building my previous Gatsby site with 77 articles took up to 3 minutes on a MacBook Pro 16" 2020 with 16 GB RAM:
+To give you hard numbers: Building my previous Gatsby site with 77 posts took up to 3 minutes on a MacBook Pro 16" 2020 with 16 GB RAM:

 ```bash
 success open and validate gatsby-configs - 0.307s